BrunBrand/Enem-Chart-Visualization-JS/README.md

 This repository is for a project on data organization and visualization where i explored ways to make a graphical visualization of a data

 Due to the data being loaded in runtime, i decided to cut a large portion of it
 The full data can be found in src/data/DataEnem.csv

+### npm run serve
+To run in localhost